Toolkit ShelfFind

 Volume modelRoom and item based

-The estimate converts rooms, boxes, bulky items, and storage areas into a rough cubic-foot load.
+The estimate converts rooms, boxes, bulky items, and storage areas into a rough cubic-foot load, then shows the equivalent cubic meters when metric display is selected.

 Aisle accessAdds buffer